DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 In Flow applications, we use contracts to organize our code.
 A contract is like a container holding variables and functions that are essential for our projects.

-Here's a basic example of a contract called `HelloWorld`:
+Here's a basic example of a contract called HelloWorld:

 ```jsx
 access(all) contract HelloWorld {